blouyakis/emt_basic/module_3_test.md

 ### Q37 🟡
 **Front**
-In ambulance, post-defib patient arrests again.
-Best:
+You are transporting a 50-year-old male patient whom you successfully defibrillated at the scene.
+You are 5 minutes away from the hospital when the patient goes back into cardiac arrest.
+Which of the following is the BEST course of action?
-· Stop & wait for help · **Analyze rhythm & shock as needed** · Stop, analyze, shock with driver help · CPR only
+· Stop & wait for help · Analyze rhythm & shock as needed · **Stop, analyze, shock with driver help** · CPR only

 **Back**
-**Answer:** Immediate rhythm analysis and defibrillation.
+**Answer:** Stop, analyze, shock with driver help.

 ---

 ### Q38 🟡
 **Front**
-Abdominal-pain questions likely helpful?
+Which of the following questions may help the EMT assess a patient with abdominal pain?
 · Vaccines · Meds list · Medical problems like diabetes · **All of the above**

 **Back**